Table Class¶

 Each Table object represents a single table in a Numbers sheet.
 Tables are returned by

-the the Sheet
+the the Sheet property tables

 and can be indexed using either list style or dict style indexes: